labdiscord/statcord.js/README.md

         client,
         postCpuStatistics: false, /* Whether to post CPU statistics or not, defaults to true */
         postMemStatistics: false, /* Whether to post memory statistics or not, defaults to true */
+        postNetworkStatistics: false, /* Whether to post network statistics or not, defaults to true */
         autopost: false /* Whether to auto post or not, defaults to true */ });